sankar-boro/axia-network-v2-coreth/accounts/scaxiawallet/README.md

-# Using the smartcard wallet
+# Using the smartcard axiawallet

 ## Requirements